Darsh04-14/WATStudy/README.md

 The frontend & backend is built using React.js and Node.js, allowing cross-platform functionality and ensuring seamless user experiences.
 The backend is supported by a GCP MySQL database, chosen for its reliability and scalability.
 This setup provides the necessary infrastructure to handle the anticipated high volume of data transactions efficiently.
 Additionally, security protocols are implemented to protect user data and maintain system integrity, such as incorporating JWT for user authentication.

 ## Datasets (Sample & Production)
 There is no need to generate the datasets since we have both the sample and production datasets uploaded here in the GitHub repo - they are located under the `data` folder in the `sample` and `production` folders respectively.
 If you want to generate additional data, then the highly refined script is located here: `setup/data_scripts/gen_data.py`.
 The script for loading them into the database is located here: `setup/data_scripts/gen_imports.py`.
 And the corresponding SQL inserts can be found at `setup/sample_db/populatetables.sql` and `setup/production_db/populatetables.sql`.
+SQL Code for creating tables, constraints, and triggers is located at `setup/sample_db/createtables.sql` and `setup/production_db/createtables.sql` respectively.

 ## Implemented Features
 All of the following features have been implemented, and the implementations can be found in the `sample_queries` and `production_queries` folders, along with their corresponding outputs (as a `.out` file).
 We have implemented the 6 full features (3 required, and 3 for earning bonus marks):